This post contains affiliate links for your convenience. View our full disclosure policy here.

 Decide which end of the game board will be the start and finish.
 Using a sharpie or regular marker, write “Start” and “Finish” on a snowflake.
 Place these snowflakes where you want them on the game board.

-RELATED RESOURCE: Emergent Readers – Winter Collection
+RELATED RESOURCE: Easy Readers – Winter Collection

 I would laminate your game board if you’d like to use it more than once (optional).
 My kids look forward to having these game boards to use every winter!